dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    submitting problems, of which minor-embedding is the major element.

-You can see that while the first submission is slow for the :class:`~dwave.system.samplers.DWaveCliqueSampler` class, subsequent submissions are fast.
-For the :class:`~dwave.system.composites.EmbeddingComposite` class, the time depends on the size and complexity of each problem, can vary between submissions of the same problem, and each submission incurs the cost of finding an embedding anew.
+You can see that while the first submission is slow for the :class:`~dwave.system.samplers.DWaveCliqueSampler` composed sampler, subsequent submissions are fast.
+For the :class:`~dwave.system.composites.EmbeddingComposite` composed sampler, the time depends on the size and complexity of each problem, can vary between submissions of the same problem, and each submission incurs the cost of finding an embedding anew.

 .. [#]